pvillela/blog-hugo/content/post/Function Oriented Architecture.md

     * In most cases, the type alias should be defined in the file that implements the dependency stereotype instance.
 This promotes higher cohesiveness.
 There is no need to worry that the flow that depends on the type alias would end-up depending on the dependency stereotype implementation.
 Even though the type alias and the implementation may be in the same file, the flow need not have any knowledge of the implementation.
     * For stereotype instances that require multiple implementations in different technologies (e.g., a DAF that needs to be implemented for two different databases), the type alias should not be placed in any of the technology-specific implementation files.
     * By searching in an IDE for the type alias minus its suffix, the implementation file can be easily found, thus providing navigability without coupling.
 When the type alias is defined in the same file as the dependency stereotype instance, by looking-up the definition of the type alias one would land directly on the dependency stereotype instance file.

+4. **Direct calling of BF instances**

+    Flows and BFs are allowed to directly call BF instances that do not require configuration properties.
+Doing so defines direct dependencies between the calling and called modules.
+The advantage of a direct call in this case is that it facilitates navigation of the code from caller to callee.
+Since the called BFs are pure functions, the direct calls do not introduce platform dependencies.
+So, such direct calls are OK, except from the perspective of being able to unit test the caller without depending on the callee.

+    The provide the flexibility to unit test the caller without the dependency, one can implement the calling module with two stereotype instance constructors, one of which takes the called BF as an input parameter and the other which calls the first one passing the BF implementation as an argument.
+For example, in Go:

+    ```go
+    // ArticleGetAndCheckOwnerFlT is the type of the stereotype instance for the flow that
+    // checks if a given article's author's username matches a given username, with hard-wired BF dependencies.
+       type ArticleGetAndCheckOwnerFlT = func(username, slug string) (model.Article, RecCtxArticle, error)

+    // ArticleGetAndCheckOwnerFlC is the function that constructs a stereotype instance of type
+    // ArticleGetAndCheckOwnerFlT with hard-wired BF dependencies.
+    func ArticleGetAndCheckOwnerFlC(
+        articleGetBySlugDaf ArticleGetBySlugDafT,
+    ) ArticleGetAndCheckOwnerFlT {
+        articleCheckOwnerBf := ArticleCheckOwnerBfI
+        return ArticleGetAndCheckOwnerFlC0(
+            articleGetBySlugDaf,
+            articleCheckOwnerBf,
+        )
+    }

+    // ArticleGetAndCheckOwnerFlC0 is the function that constructs a stereotype instance of type
+    // ArticleGetAndCheckOwnerFlT without hard-wired BF dependencies.
+    func ArticleGetAndCheckOwnerFlC0(
+        articleGetBySlugDaf ArticleGetBySlugDafT,
+        articleCheckOwnerBf ArticleCheckOwnerBfT,
+    ) ArticleGetAndCheckOwnerFlT {
+        // ... core implementation
+    }
+    ```
+	Notice the naming conventions used in the example above:

+	- `ArticleCheckOwnerBfT` is the type of the BF instance that the flow needs to call.
+	- `ArticleCheckOwnerBfI` is the function that implements the `ArticleCheckOwnerBfT` type.
+	- The module that defines `ArticleCheckOwnerBfT` also contains the implementation `ArticleCheckOwnerBfI`.